dabit3/next.js-cdk-amplify-workshop/README.md

 ![Next.js Amplify Workshop](images/banner.jpg)

-In this workshop we'll learn how to build a full stack cloud application with Next.js, AWS CDK, GraphQL, & [AWS Amplify](https://docs.amplify.aws/).
+In this workshop we'll build a full stack cloud application with Next.js, AWS CDK, AWS AppSync, & [AWS Amplify](https://docs.amplify.aws/).

 ### Overview

 We'll start from scratch, creating a new Next.js app.
 We'll then, step by step, use CDK to build out and configure our cloud infrastructure and then use the [Amplify JS Libraries](https://github.com/aws-amplify/amplify-js) to connect the Next.js app to the APIs we create using CDK.

-The app will be a blogging app with a markdown editor.
+The app will be a multi-user blogging app with a markdown editor.
 When you think of many types of applications like Instagram, Twitter, or Facebook, they consist of a list of items and often the ability to drill down into a single item view.
 The app we will be building will be very similar to this, displaying a list of posts with data like the title, content, and author of the post.

 This workshop should take you anywhere between 6 to 8 hours to complete.